biomos/gromosXX/README.md

 </table>

+### GROMOS documentation

+Extensive GROMOS software manuals accompanied the major releases of 1987 [10] and 1996 [11].
+The functionalities of GROMOS87, GROMOS96 and GROMOS05 are summarized in the scientific literature [1, 12, 13].

+The current GROMOS manual and user guide consists of nine volumes, which are available at the [GROMOS website](https://www.gromos.net):

+The GROMOS Software for (Bio)Molecular Simulation

+Volume 1: About the GROMOS Package: Overview<br>
+Volume 2: Algorithms and Formulae for Modelling of Molecular Systems<br>
+Volume 3: Force Fields and Topology Data Set<br>
+Volume 4: Data Structures and Formats<br>
+Volume 5: Program Library Manual<br>
+Volume 6: Technical Details<br>
+Volume 7: Tutorial with Examples<br>
+Volume 8: Installation Guide<br>
+Volume 9: Index

-The architecture and different functionalities of the current version of GROMOS are described in the a number of papers [[14](#Schmid2012)-[20](#Hansen2014)].
+The architecture and different functionalities of the current version of GROMOS are described in the a number of papers [14]-[20].

 The GROMOS C++ code is documented in the code in the form of a _doxygen_ documentation.
 It is accompanied by make files, etc. and by example files.
 A basic tutorial is available in volume 7 of the GROMOS manual (see above).
 The files required for this tutorial, are available from the downloads page on this website.
-A more advanced set of tutorials can be found in [[21](#Lier2020)]
+A more advanced set of tutorials can be found in [21]

 ### Distribution of GROMOS software and manuals

-Information on GROMOS will be kept on this website which is owned and maintained by Biomos b.v., Laboratory of Physical Chemistry, HCI, ETH Hönggerberg, 8093 Zürich, Switzerland.
+Information on GROMOS is available at [www.gromos.net](https://www.gromos.net) which is owned and maintained by Biomos b.v., Laboratory of Physical Chemistry, HCI, ETH Hönggerberg, 8093 Zürich, Switzerland.

 GROMOS users are obliged to properly acknowledge the use of the software, e.g. by referencing one or more of the mentioned scientific papers.